 The skills developed throughout Year 7-9 give a good musical understanding for students to progress to GCSE.
 The schemes of work are varied between practical and using Garageband/Logic Pro X software on Mac computers to encourage music technology and live music.

-Year 7 (one hour lesson a week)
+Year 7 (rotation 3 lessons a week)

 Year 8 (on rotation – two hour lessons a week)